tbekolay/auditory_nerve/readme.txt

 %%% readme.txt for catmodel %%%

-This is Version 4 of the public distribution of the code for the cat auditory periphery model with power-law adaptation of:
+This is Version 5.1 of the public distribution of the code for the cat auditory periphery model with power-law adaptation of:

+Zilany, M.S.A., Bruce, I.C., Ibrahim, R.A., and Carney, L.H.
+"Improved parameters
+        and expanded simulation options for a model of the auditory periphery," submitted to Journal of the Acoustical Society of America.

 Zilany, M.S.A., Bruce, I.C., Nelson, P.C., and Carney, L.H.
 (2009).
 "A phenomenological
         model of the synapse between the inner hair cell and auditory nerve: Long-term adaptation with power-law dynamics," Journal of the Acoustical Society of America 126(5): 2390-2412.

-Zilany, M. S. A. and Bruce, I. C. (2007).
-"Representation of the vowel
-        /eh/ in normal and impaired auditory nerve fibers: Model predictions of responses in cats," Journal of the Acoustical Society of America 122(1):402–417.

-Zilany, M. S. A. and Bruce, I. C. (2006).
-"Modeling auditory-nerve
-        responses for high sound pressure levels in the normal and impaired auditory periphery," Journal of the Acoustical Society of America 120(3):1446–1466.

 Please cite these papers if you publish any research results obtained with this code or any modified versions of this code.

 *** Change History ***

+Version 5.1:-

+-  Added option for human cochlear tuning from Glasberg & Moore (Hear.
+Res.
+1990)

+Version 5.0:-

+-  Synapse model was fixed to get saturation rates at high CF fibers within a physiological range (Liberman, 1978).

+-  Estimates of the instantaneous mean rate and variance of the discharge rate have been added that includes the effects of refractoriness

+-  Parameters derived from humans have been added in addition to cat parameters.

 Version 4.0:-